pkelaita/JModule/README.md

 possible commands within the current module by using the 'tab' key.

 ### Customizable prompt
 JModule 1.2 also has a much more [customizable CLI prompt](#customizable-cli-prompt).
-These commands are also outlined in the [Example app](https://github.com/pkelaita/JModule/blob/master/examples/ExampleApp.java#L74) and in the documentation [here](https://cdn.rawgit.com/pkelaita/JModule/30d8966a/documentation/1.2/com/jModule/exec/ConsoleClient.html).
+These commands are also outlined in the Example app [here](https://github.com/pkelaita/JModule/blob/master/examples/ExampleApp.java#L143) and in the documentation [here](https://cdn.rawgit.com/pkelaita/JModule/30d8966a/documentation/1.2/com/jModule/exec/ConsoleClient.html).

 To see the full list of changes implemented in version 1.2, consult the [Changelog](https://github.com/pkelaita/JModule/blob/master/CHANGELOG.md#version-12).
 &nbsp;